trymmern/advent_of_code/README.md

 # AdventOfCode
-Solutions for advent of code
+Solutions for Advent of Code